decompals/slinky/docs/file_format/settings.md

 To be precise, symbols are generated for the following:

-- Segment's rom start and end.
+- Segment's rom start, end and size.
+- Segment's vram start, end and size.
+- Segment's allocatable vram start, end and size.
-- Segment's vram start and end.
+- Segment's noload vram start, end and size.
 - Section's vram start, end and size.

 ### Example